Vocal.media Review: 6 Ways to Make Money on Vocal

 Vocal runs various storytelling contests to let writers embrace their creativity and earn a decent income.

-New challenges are open every month and guarantee $1000 as a grand prize.
+New challenges are open monthly and guarantee $1000 as a grand prize.
 Some sponsored challenges, like a “Little Black Book” challenge supported by Moleskine, offered $20,000 as a reward.

 This way, Vocal encourages more users to become paying members.
 It’s solely my opinion, and you won’t find it written in the Vocal’s resources.